Threat-Risk Assessment Protocol

 A threatening situation is defined as an indication of impending harm or violent acts against someone or something.
 Threats may be implied, verbal, written, drawn, posted on the internet, sent electronically or by information technology of any type, made by gesture or reasonably inferred from the surrounding circumstances of events.
 Threats may be direct, indirect, conditional or veiled.

-• Serious violence with intent to harm or kill
+• serious violence with intent to harm or kill

-• Verbal/written threats of serious violence to harm or kill others (clear, direct and plausible)
+• verbal/written threats of serious violence to harm or kill others (clear, direct and plausible)

-• Use of technology to communicate threats to harm/kill others
+• use of technology to communicate threats to harm/kill others

-• Possession of weapons (including replicas)
+• possession of weapons (including replicas)

-• Bomb threats (making and/or detonating explosive devices)
+• bomb threats (making and/or detonating explosive devices)

-• Fire setting
+• fire setting

-• Sexual assault
+• sexual assault

 Once a threatening situation has been reported to a school administrator, interviews will be conducted.
-These interviews may include students, staff, family members and/or others as appropriate.
+These interviews may include students, staff, family and/or others as appropriate.
 This will be done to determine the level of risk, and develop an effective and timely response to the incident.
 After the immediate safety risk has been addressed, support and intervention plans will be developed with input from parents/guardians.

 Consent is not required to respond to an emergency situation.
 When there is a risk that someone may be harmed, it is important that the incident be addressed as quickly and effectively as possible.